 - Serving: about 2

-- Time: 15-20 minutes; if using dried beans instead of canned, cooking time will be 3-4 hours
+- Time: 15-20 minutes; if you are using dried beans instead of canned, cooking time will be 3-4 hours

 - Blender or food processor